jeanfern5/Understanding-GraphQL/README.md

 # Todo-List

-Overview: The student will develop a full­stack solution for a simple todo list application.
+Overview: The student will develop a full-stack solution for a simple todo list application.

 ## Frontend:
 * Implementation
     * The application shall be written in React.js
-    * Any styling libraries, open­source packages, etc. can all be used ­ however, be prepared to weigh these choices if asked
+    * Any styling libraries, open-source packages, etc. can all be used however, be prepared to weigh these choices if asked
     * Code should be commented as much as the student deems appropriate
 * Authentication
     * The application shall have simple authentication using a username and password